-To reach the project's objectives and go "from idea to application", RECAP preterm brings together a powerful network and highly experienced group of institutions, organisations and individual researchers from various disciplines, including life course epidemiology, methodology, neonatology, paediatric, epigenetics, economics, psychology and mental health, e-learning technologies, as well as parent and patient representatives.
-The network includes the strongest pregnancy, child to adult cohorts from Europe and around the world as well as data from four Nordic registries.
+To reach the project's objectives and go "from idea to application", RECAP preterm brings together a powerful network and highly experienced group of institutions, organisations and individual researchers from various disciplines, including for example life course epidemiology, methodology, neonatology, epigenetics, economics, psychology and mental health, e-learning technologies, as well as parent and patient representatives.
+The network includes pregnancy and child to adult cohorts from Europe and around the world as well as data from four Nordic registries.